-The problem marathoners run into is that they lose momentum in the race because they have run out of carbohydrates.
+The problem marathoners run into is that they lose momentum in the race.
+Also, they have run out of carbohydrates.

 Once that reliance on sugar has run out we hit the so-called ‘wall.

-You don’t have to experience what so many other marathoners deal with if you learn how to use fat at race speeds to your advantage.
+You don't have to experience this if you learn how to use fat at race speeds to your advantage.

 The problem with this approach is running at faster speeds for longer periods of time hurts.